-Competition may have been the final factor which led to the closing of Wedgwood’s Dairy Queen in about 1978-79.
-Directly across the street at 7301 35th Ave NE, a Herfy’s Burgers opened in the mid-1970s.
+Competition may have been the final factor which led to the closing of Wedgwood’s Dairy Queen in about 1978-1979, going by listings in the phone book.
+Directly across the street at 7301 35th Ave NE, a Herfy’s Burgers had opened in the mid-1970s.
 Herfy’s was a freestanding building with parking on all sides and a good eat-in area.
 The building later became a Godfather’s Pizza.
-It was torn down and the present complex of storefronts, including Starbucks, KeyBank, and orangetheory fitness was built in 2005.
+The Godfather’s was torn down and the present complex of storefronts (“line retail”), including Starbucks, KeyBank, and orangetheory fitness was built in 2005.

 Beginning in 1977 Robert Suess and his wife Helen began to spend more of their time in Oregon.
 Their married children lived in the Portland area and the Suesses also had land development projects in Beaverton, seven miles west of Portland.
 Beginning in 1966 they were involved in a decades-long dispute over zoning and the value of their property if taken by Beaverton for other purposes (they could not come to agreement on the price.)

 The Seuss’s dispute with the Beaverton city government went to the Oregon State Supreme Court in 1982.
 The Supreme Court sent the case back to Washington County (Beaverton, Oregon area) and it was still going on in 1984.
 Like George Apostol of Shearwater in Wedgwood, Robert and Helen Suess tried to obtain multiple-family zoning for their Beaverton property so that they could develop it into an apartment complex.